 #3.
 CFD guerrillas: more comrades

 Today, most CFD users are CFD guerrillas.
-They usually have a very clear target: “showing” CFD results in a short period of time (varying from a few days to a few weeks).
+They usually have an obvious target: “showing” CFD results in a short period (varying from a few days to a few weeks).
 CFD simulation usually is secondary in their job scope (“design” or “mechanical analysis” usually is the primary).